[I was in charge of London's defense works which is why I know so much about Medieval English weapons.]

-The last life that was lost during that rebellion was Mary's and that put a stop to the rebellions.
+Queen Elizabeth did it mainly because Mary would not command her followers to cease attacks/rebellions (such as the Earl's Rebellion) which claimed many lives.
+The last life that was lost during those rebellions was Mary's and that put a stop to the rebellions.

 That is why only one warder was killed and only two were wounded.

 Mary would have been killed long before the rebels had gotten anywhere near setting her free and she knew that.
 So did the rebels, that is why they did not try to free her and that is why they attacked Queen Elizabeth with assassination being their intent.

 Nothing was written about this rebellion in order to avoid inspiring others to do the same.
 However mentions of it have snuck into publications, now and again.

 Mary knew all along that the rebels were poorly equipped and too small a force to win.
 Though they were doomed from the start Mary was bored and thought the fun and excitement it supplied was worth it.
 She had grown a little mad but not nearly so mad as to think they could have won.
 Others in her family had been unkind and even mean but never so totally heartless as she was.